General Terms and Conditions of Business

 7.4.
 If the Buyer has additional requirements concerning the make, quality and testing of the desired goods, he must specify his requirements in writing as part of the order.
 If the Seller undertakes to comply with such requirements, he must comply with them in specific supplies of goods.
 Additionally claimed requirements concerning technical, quality or testing characteristics of goods shall not be handled by the Seller and cannot serve grounds for product claims or refusing acceptance of the goods.

 7.5.
 The Seller represents that goods supplied in accordance with the present conditions of sale and delivery are free of legal defects.

 8.2.
 Defects of the goods can be either apparent or hidden.
-Apparent defects are defects that can be detected by counting the quantity and/or briefly visually evaluating the goods (damaged edges, damaged areas of products, surface cracks, etc.).
+Apparent defects are defects that can be detected by counting the quantity and/or briefly visually evaluating the goods (apparent mechanical damage and defects).
 Hidden defects cannot be detected by common means and are generally detectable by employing various testing methods.

 a) depending on the scope and severity of the apparent defect, the buyer does not accept the goods during acceptance.
 The buyer states this fact with proper reasoning in the delivery note to the respective supply of goods.

 b) during acceptance of the goods, the buyer identifies the detected defects in the delivery note to the respective supply of goods, submits a written claim as soon as practicable, however not later than within 2 days from acceptance of the goods, and accepts the goods.
 The buyer leaves the goods in the original packaging until settlement of the claim.
 If no apparent defects are claimed upon acceptance of goods in the said times, the Seller shall deem that the goods are duly supplied free of apparent defects.

 c) the Buyer is obliged to document any defect in photographs.